SerjSX/pSearch/README.md

 |**Browsing the results page**|\[1\] You can click on the title / link of the result to visit the site, \[2\] you can click on the site's name to visit the normal homepage of the site, \[3\] if the results count is greater than 30 you can browse other pages by clicking the number buttons at the bottom of the page|

 #### Additional Note
 Searching in ALL sites is time consuming, especially with slow wifi connections.
 I removed the button All from the Shortcuts, since it would be more efficient to strategically search in a category.
 However, you can still use "all" in the site input box to search everywhere since it is also a good way to test if all sites are working properly.
+It's in the dropdown menu too as the first entry.

 ## Requirements and Running
 This software uses <a href="https://pypi.org/project/beautifulsoup4/" target="_blank">BeautifulSoup</a> and <a href="https://pypi.org/project/customtkinter/" target="_blank">CustomTkinter</a>.
 The program also uses https://github.com/Akascape/CTkScrollableDropdown to have the combobox auto show and search to find a website easily.